analystuom/Tycoon-game-database-SQL/README.md

   - You're Suspended (18): Player is moved to Suspension (space 8)

 The board features a high-contrast color scheme with associated shapes for accessibility.
 Player tokens appear on the inside edge of spaces to indicate their location, and in the top-right corner of building spaces to indicate ownership.## Game Board Map

-## Overview

-This project implements a relational database system for the "University Tycoon" board game using SQLite.
-The database tracks game state, player moves, and enforces game rules through SQL triggers.
-Players move around the board, buy university buildings, charge tuition fees, and interact with special spaces that can award or deduct credits.

-## Game Description

-University Tycoon is a board game where players move around a board representing a university campus.
-The objective is to collect as many credits as possible by:
-- Buying university buildings
-- Charging tuition fees to other players who land on your buildings
-- Collecting credits from special spaces (like RAG events)
-- Avoiding penalties (like hearings or suspension)

-The game simulates the experience of university life with academic, financial, and social elements integrated into the gameplay.

 ## Database Structure